sweattep/modern_quotes/README.md

 >We flatter our rich, connected, controlling members of the society by the language we currently use.
 This wasn’t always the case.
 In earlier times we used terms such as robber barons, monopolist, fat cat, or tory of industry.
 These words and phrases had a derogatory weight to them.

 >Overcoming recidivism is not a matter of achieving external, social goals, but more so, one of freeing oneself from internal conditions that have been repressed and unconsciously driving the mind, emotions, and will.
 This must be understood.

+>Isn't it wonderful to imagine that you've been hurt, then wake up and you've not.